markoenix/indicator-kdeconnect/README.md

  2. Menu to request for pairing and unpairing.
  3. Menu to start SFTP and open a file browser.
  4. Menu to send files.
+ 5. Menu to send SMS.
- 5. A small program, `kdeconnect-send` to help sending file and choosing device.
+ 6. A small program, `kdeconnect-send` to help sending files and choosing device.
- 6. A .contractor file, so you can send file from any of elementary OS's applications.
+ 7. A .contractor file, so you can send files from any of elementary OS's applications.
- 7. A Python extension for Nautilus, Nemo and Caja.
+ 8. A Python extension for Nautilus, Nemo and Caja.
- 8. Menu to ring and find your phone.
+ 9. Menu to ring and find your phone.
- 9. From the device name menu you can get encryption information.
+ 10. From the device name menu you can get encryption information.
- 10. From the device status menu item you can open KDE Connect settings.
+ 11. From the device status menu item you can open KDE Connect settings.
+ 12. Custom device icons for Ubuntu, Gnome and Elementary OS.

 Limitation
 -------